nationalarchives/ds-letter-of-no-evidence/README.md

 	I.   Open the Nuget package manager console on Visual Studio 2022 Professional
 		 ![Package manager console](https://github.com/nationalarchives/ds-letter-of-no-evidence/assets/40386980/deafb43c-9b61-4856-97f6-5ebd46447e25)

 	II.
-If you don't have migration script then run `Add-Migration <any name for the script Eg: Initial-17-07-2023>`
+If you don't have migration script then run (required only if you made any changes to the data model) `Add-Migration <any name for the script Eg: Initial-17-07-2023>`

 	III.
-To create the database from migration script run `update-database`
+To create the database from migration script run (make sure letter-of-no-evidence.api is the start-up project and override the DB connection string in letter-of-no-evidence.api -> Program.cs file with your local)
+		  `update-database`

 3. In Visual Studio right click on the sln and select Properties.
 Set the solution to be multiple project startup and select letter-of-no-evidence.api and letter-of-no-evidence.web as startup projects in that order